DemonDia/ESD_Project/README.md

 <img width="374" alt="image" src="https://user-images.githubusercontent.com/47315402/161437285-169381e5-446f-445e-ab7f-6b0c7721be50.png">

-7. Open dockercompose.yml and replace <your_id> with your docker ID
+7. Open docker-compose.yml and replace <your_id> with your docker ID
-8. Open a terminal and type "docker compose up" (this builds and runs all the microservices as mentioned)
+8. Open a terminal and type "docker-compose up" (this builds and runs all the microservices as mentioned)
 9. Open another terminal and type "python main.py"
 10. Go to http://localhost:5020/ and you should see something like this:
 <img width="1359" alt="image" src="https://user-images.githubusercontent.com/47315402/161437557-0e980ba8-4124-4ca4-934e-b015f5136bbe.png">